d2l-ai/d2l-en/chapter_linear-networks/softmax-regression.md

 at which a house will be sold, or the number of wins a baseball team might have, or the number of days that a patient will remain hospitalized before being discharged, then you are probably looking for a regression model.
+Note, though, that even within regression models there are important distinctions.
+For instance, the price of a house will never be negative and changes might often be *relative* to its baseline price.
+As such, it might be more effective to regress on the logarithm of the price.
+Likewise, the number of days a patient spends in hospital is a *discrete nonnegative* random variable.
+As such, least mean squares might not be an ideal approach either.
+As we can see, there's a lot more to estimation than just minimizing squared errors.

+In fact, there's a lot more to machine learning than just regression.
+In this section we encounter a novel concept: *classification*.
-In practice, we are more often interested in *classification*: asking not "how much" but "which one":
+It deals with asking not "how much" but "which one":

 * Does this email belong in the spam folder or the inbox?
 * Is this customer more likely *to sign up* or *not to sign up* for a subscription service?
 * Does this image depict a donkey, a dog, a cat, or a rooster?
 * Which movie is Aston most likely to watch next?
+* Which section of the book are you going to read next?

 Colloquially, machine learning practitioners overload the word *classification*